hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

   If you want to stop the validator, enter CTRL-c in the validator's terminal window.
-You can stop any other running Sawtooth component by entering CTRL-c in the apprpriate window.
+You can stop any other running Sawtooth component by entering CTRL-c in the appropriate window.

 .. note::